rainbow-me/rainbowkit/.changeset/funny-tips-eat.md

 **Breaking:** Removed the `chainId` parameter from `createConnector` on the `Wallet` type (Custom Wallets).

+**Note that all built-in wallets are using the new API.
+Most consumers will be unaffected.
+This change only affects consumers that have created/consumed [custom wallets](rainbowkit.com/docs/custom-wallets).**

-If you previously derived RPC URLs from the `chainId` on `createConnector`, you can now remove that logic as `wagmi` now handles RPC URLs internally when used with `configureChains` .
+If you previously derived RPC URLs from the `chainId` on `createConnector`, you can now remove that logic as `wagmi` now handles RPC URLs internally when used with `configureChains`.

 ```diff
 import { connectorsForWallets, wallet, Chain, Wallet } from '@rainbow-me/rainbowkit';